-Have you ever heard of phishing?
-It is a type of cyberattack that is becoming more common.
-Phishing consists of sending messages, either via email, SMS, instant messaging or even social networks, in which they mimic the identity of any known organization to gain access to our most confidential information (passwords, bank details...) by encouraging you to click on a link that redirects you to a fake page, to act immediately and avoid possible consequences.
+Phishing is a type of online fraud that consists of sending messages by email, SMS, instant messaging or even social networks to impersonate the identity of any known organisation and obtain private and confidential information (passwords, bank details, etc.).
+These messages try to get you to click on a link that redirects you to a fake page, to act immediately and avoid possible consequences.

-Check that the page to which the link redirects you is authentic before providing your data.
+Check that the page to which the link redirects you is authentic and secure before providing your details.